 How To Film A Snowboard Edit On Your Phone

-Almost all modern phones come with a decent camera and video option on them, enabling anyone who has one to create content.
+Almost all modern phones come with a decent camera and video option on them, enabling anyone who has one to create a snowboard edit.
 This content may be in HD, but questionable angles, overuse of slow-Mo and other mistakes can make for a lacklustre watch.

 We asked our in-house Videographer, Matt Higson, to give us the best tips and tricks of the trade to create a slick snowboard edit.